Biological soil crust: Carbon cycling

 Biological soil crusts contribute to the carbon cycle through respiration and photosynthesis of crust microorganisms which are active only when wet.
 Respiration can begin in as little as 3 minutes after wetting whereas photosynthesis reaches full activity after 30 minutes.
 Some groups have different responses to high water content, with some lichens showing decreased photosynthesis when water content was greater than 60% whereas green algae showed little response to high water content.
 Photosynthesis rates are also dependent on temperature, with rates increasing up to approximately 28 °C.

 Estimates for annual carbon inputs range from 0.4 to 37 g/cm*year depending on successional state.
-Estimates of total net carbon uptake by crusts globally are ~3.9 Pg/year (2.1-7.4 Pg/year).
+Estimates of total net carbon uptake by crusts globally are ~3.9 Pg/year (2.1–7.4 Pg/year).

 Nitrogen cycling

 Biological soil crust contributions to the nitrogen cycle varies by crust composition because only cyanobacteria and cyanolichens fix nitrogen.
 Nitrogen fixation requires energy from photosynthesis products, and thus increase with temperature given sufficient moisture.
 Nitrogen fixed by crusts has been shown to leak into surrounding substrate and can be taken up by plants, bacteria, and fungi.

-Nitrogen fixation has been recorded at rates of 0.7–100 kg/ha*year, from hot deserts in Australia to cold deserts.
-Estimates of total biological nitrogen fixation are ~ 49 Tg/year (27-99 Tg/year).
+Nitrogen fixation has been recorded at rates of 0.7–100 kg/ha per year, from hot deserts in Australia to cold deserts.
+Estimates of total biological nitrogen fixation are ~ 49 Tg/year (27–99 Tg/year).